rikochet/Bifrost-Docker/README.md

 ```

 ## Download & build image:
-Grab a copy of the AceD-Docker image template from github and build the template as local image.
+Grab a copy of the Bifrost-Docker image template from github and build the template as local image.

 ```
-$ git clone git@github.com:rikochet/AceD-Docker.git \
+$ git clone git@github.com:rikochet/Bifrost-Docker.git \
-&& cd AceD-Docker \
+&& cd Bifrost-Docker \
-&& docker build -t aced-masternode .
+&& docker build -t bifrost-masternode .
 ```

 ## Configure and run image
-Use docker to create a new volume (aced-mn1) and run the new image.
+Use docker to create a new volume (bifrost-mn1) and run the new image.

-- COINKEY is your Master Node Private Key - *[see Desktop Wallet instructions](https://github.com/rikochet/AceD-Docker/blob/master/README-Desktop.md)*
+- COINKEY is your Master Node Private Key - *[see Desktop Wallet instructions](https://github.com/rikochet/Bifrost-Docker/blob/master/README-Desktop.md)*
-- COIN_PORT (default: 24126) is the port used to communicate with the AceD network
+- COIN_PORT (default: 9229) is the port used to communicate with the Bifrost network

 ```
-$ docker volume create aced-mn1
+$ docker volume create bifrost-mn1
 $ docker run -dit --restart unless-stopped \
---name Aced-MN1 \
+--name Bifrost-MN1 \
--v aced-nm1:/root/.acedcore \
+-v bifrost-nm1:/root/.bifrost \
--p 24126:24126 \
+-p 9229:9229 \
--e COIN_PORT=24126 \
 -e COINKEY='ABCDEFGHIJKLMNOPQRTSUVWXYZ0123456789' \
-aced-masternode:latest
+bifrost-masternode:latest

 ```